davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-Still, it would be convenient to be able to declare application and {pivotal-gemfire-name} properties together, in a single properties file, such as Spring Boot `application.properties`.
+Still, it would be convenient to be able to declare application and VMware GemFire properties together, in a single properties file, such as Spring Boot `application.properties`.
 After all, it is not uncommon to declare JDBC Connection properties in a Spring Boot `application.properties` file.